PandasThumb/pandasthumb.github.io/_posts/2021/2021-05-04-Granville-Sewell-thinks-its-obvious.md

 <p>
 See, it isn't just a direct aggregation of particles.
 If we don't know all the details of those steps, few seem to think that the processes of astronomy, chemistry, and geology can't explain our planet without the intervention of a cosmic Designer.
-Intelligent Design arguments are not very visible in physics, in chemistry, and in geology.
+Intelligent Design arguments are not very visible in physics, in chemistry, in astronomy, and in geology.
 Those very active sciences get along fine without ID.
 Sewell's proof-by-obviousness needs somewhat more focus.